-Graphic Designing is the art of combining images, text and ideas to create works that capture a viewer's attention to tell a specific message.
+Graphic design is all about mixing up pictures, words, and ideas to make eye-catching stuff that gets a message across.
 The elements of design are best understand as being the building blocks of any design.
 There are 8 elements of graphic design.
+Keen to get the whole shebang sorted?
+Check out Melbourne graphic design packages – they'll help you reach your design goals, no worries."

 Graphic design is a craft where professionals create visual content to communicate messages.
 By applying visual hierarchy and page layout techniques, designers use typography and pictures to meet users' specific needs and focus on the logic of displaying elements in interactive designs, to optimize the user experience.

-The 8 elements of Graphic Designing are Line, Shape, Color, Texture, Space, Size, Value and Typography.
+The 8 elements of Graphic design are Line, Shape, Color, Texture, Space, Size, Value and Typography.

 1. LINE